elves/elvish/_website/home.md

       <h2>Command History</h2>
       <p>
-        Want to find the magical <code>ffmpeg</code> command that you used to transcode a video file two months ago, but it is burried under a million other commands?
+        Want to find the magical <code>ffmpeg</code> command that you used to transcode a video file two months ago, but it's buried under a million other commands?
       </p>
       <p>